Browse by Majors & Minors

 Middle and Secondary Education (COE) (Major) (Degree: BS)

 Butler’s middle and secondary education program enables students to combine in-depth preparation in an academic content area with the teacher education skills necessary for success in the classroom.
 Extensive clinical experiences are provided prior to student teaching in a variety of school settings.
-Content areas include English; foreign languages (French, German, Spanish); mathematics; science (life sciences/biology, chemistry, physics); and social studies, as well as minors in English as a new Language and Recreation and Sports Studies.
+Content areas include English; foreign languages (French, German, Spanish); health; human movement and health sciences; mathematics; physical education; science (life sciences/biology, chemistry, physics); and social studies, as well as minors in Teachers of English Learners, Recreation and Sports Studies, and Sport Coaching.

 Music (JCA) (Major or minor) (Degrees: BA, BM, BMA, MM, MA)